eirinikos/ReduxSimpleStarter/README.md

 I'm relying on Stephen Grider's tutorial as I revisit React in 2018.
 The commits I make to this repo are meant to document my learning and review process.
 The motivation for this repo is similar to the motivation for [this Django repo](https://github.com/eirinikos/django-tutorial-mysite); that is, I want to write a handy study journal (a log) that my future self can read when she revisits this moment in time.

 # React, ES6, and JSX
 React is a JS library that produces HTML, and React code is written in the form of individual **components** (i.e., views).
 The legibility of React code depends largely on the usage of JSX, which allows us to write JS functions that incorporate HTML syntax.
-(When referencing JS variables within JSX, though, make sure to surround the variables with curly braces, e.g., `{this.state.term}`.)
+(NB: JS variable references within JSX should be surrounded with curly braces, e.g., `{this.state.term}`.)

 Our app incorporates ES6 conventions, although neither JSX nor ES6 are currently interpretable by the browser.
 We make it browser-ready thanks to **webpack, babel, and `bundle.js`**.